-Net cash provided by financing activities was \$102.9 million and \$2.0 million for the year ended December 31, 2015 and period from August 22, 2014 (Inception) to December 31, 2014, respectively.
-Net cash provided by financing activities for the year ended December 31, 2015 includes an aggregate of approximately \$97.9 million in net proceeds from the sale of common stock in our March 2015 private placement and our November 2015 public offering and \$5.0 million in proceeds from the issuance of convertible notes.
-Net cash provided by financing activities for the period from August 22, 2014 (Inception) to December 31, 2014 primarily resulted from net proceeds from the issuance of a convertible promissory note to Araxes.
+Financing Activities - Net cash provided by financing activities for the year ended December 31, 2016 consisted of \$7.5 million in net proceeds from the issuance of long-term debt.
+Net cash provided by financing activities for the year ended December 31, 2015 consisted of an aggregate of approximately \$97.9 million in net proceeds from the sale of common stock in our March 2015 private placement and our November 2015 public offering and \$5.0 million in proceeds from the issuance of convertible notes.